aravindsankar28/Meta-GNN/README.md

 # Metagraph Neural Network for semi-supervised learning on graphs

-This is a TensorFlow implementation of [Meta-GNN, a semi-supervised node classification model for Attributed Heterogeneous Information Networks](http://asankar3.web.engr.illinois.edu/files/Meta-GNN-ASONAM2019.pdf).
+This is a TensorFlow implementation of [Meta-GNN: Metagraph Neural Network for Semi-supervised learning in Attributed Heterogeneous Information Networks](http://asankar3.web.engr.illinois.edu/files/Meta-GNN-ASONAM2019.pdf).
 This work has been published in the 2019 IEEE/ACM International Conference on Advances in Social Networks Analysis and Mining (ASONAM), ASONAM 2019.

 A pre-print of our work can be found at: